Energise your interior

 Combine your living and working area

 Not everyone can afford to dedicate an entire room to a home office, but if you’re going to combine your work and living space, it’s important to get the balance right.
 By keeping a neutral palette throughout, you can seamlessly combine home and office into a single scheme.
 Choose items for your workspace that are similar in style to your living area.
-The formal styling of these Rattan Stone curtains feels professional, but also softens and blurs the lines between living and working space.
+The formal styling of these Rattan Stone white curtains feels professional, but also softens and blurs the lines between living and working space.

 Convert your spare bedroom into a cosy home office

 If you’re converting your spare bedroom into a home office, you still want it to feel like part of your home.
 In fact, many people choose to work from home because they want to escape the formality of the office environment.
-We’ve combined Tetbury Mustard curtains with a Laverne Glacier Roman blind in this stylish home office.
+We’ve combined Tetbury Mustard yellow curtains with a Laverne Glacier Roman blind in this stylish home office.
 By teaming curtains with Roman blinds, you gain an extra layer of cosiness that you’ll really appreciate when you step into your office on dark winter mornings.

 Utilise your valuable loft space

 If you have the budget, a loft conversion can be a great space for your home office.
 Slightly separated from the rest of the house, you really feel as though you’re going off to the office each day.
 Sloping ceilings and skylight windows lend themselves to contemporary styling.
 We’ve used a zingy, patterned wallpaper to design a vibrant and exciting creative space.
 To finish the look we’ve chosen a Sherbourne Orange Roller for the main window and fitted the same blind into the skylight windows for a super sleek finish.

 Create a home office in a period property